facebook pixel Skip to Main Content

 Limited financial assistance is available to graduate students in the form of Graduate Research Assistantship (GRA) and Graduate Teaching Assistantship (GTA).
 For GRA, students/applicants are encouraged to first find a professor who will agree to hire them as a GRA and advise their thesis research.
 Once you find one, you will have to work with the professor to complete the necessary paperwork including the following Graduate Assistantship Application Form.

 A GTA award typically covers the tuition fees and also pays a handsome stipend during the fall and spring semesters only (excluding summer).
 GTA positions are allocated based on availability as well as on a competitive and need basis typically after an applicant is admitted.
-The CS deparment's criteria for the selection of GTA's are available here:
+The CS department's criteria for the selection of GTA's are available here:

-Students/Applicants seeking GTA positions need to apply using the following Graduate Assistantship Application Form.
+Students/Applicants seeking GTA positions need to apply using the above Graduate Assistantship Application Form.
 The application form includes instructions about how to submit the application package and also identifies the required supporting documents to be attached to the application.
 Existing/current ISU students should attach only their resume/CV with the application form while the CV must include their current CGPA, academic advisor’s name, a list of all academic degrees with CGPA, and the awarding institution's name.

 Application Deadline